box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/4-handle-slack-events.md

 When an event comes through, the handler will send an immediate 200 response back before code processing.
 Slash commands will be sent as URL encoded strings, while member join / leave events will be sent as JSON.
-If a Slash command is encountered we respond with a processing message, otherwise we send the `HttpServletResponse` response.
+If a slash command is encountered we respond with a processing message, otherwise we send the `HttpServletResponse` response.

 <Message type='notice'>
-  An HTTP 200 response is sent before code processing due to the fact that Slack requires a response to an event within 3 seconds from dispatch.
-If the code execution goes beyond that a duplicate event will be dispatched by Slack during retry.
+  In this example we send a `HTTP 200` response before the event is fully processed.
+This is done because Slack requires a response to an event within 3 seconds from dispatch.
+When the code execution takes longer than 3 seconds then duplicate event will be dispatched by Slack.
 </Message>

 To make event processing easier, we want to standardize all event objects as